benshimonz/V1/README.md

 Each branch may start with:

-* A relationship
+* A relationship / a path (optionally preceded by an 'X', crossed arrow, 'O' or 'L')
-* An 'X' / 'O' / 'L' box following by a relationship (later on...)
+* A green rectangle (entity's property limitation / tag)
-* A green rectange (property limitation / tag)
+* A quantifier

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)